Systematic biases in parameter estimation on LISA binaries. II. The effect of excluding higher harmonics for spin-aligned, high-mass binaries: Ordering of subdominant modes

-Importantly, Figure~\ref{fig:mode_by_mode} shows that the presence of nonzero progenitor spins changes the ordering of sub-dominant modes considerably; the top, middle, and bottom rows of Fig.~\ref{fig:mode_by_mode} are noticeably distinct.
+Importantly, Figure~\ref{fig:mode_by_mode} shows that the presence of nonzero progenitor spins changes the ordering of subdominant modes considerably; the top, middle, and bottom rows of Fig.~\ref{fig:mode_by_mode} are noticeably distinct.
 There is a horizontal feature in the panels around $M\sim10^7\,M_\odot$ due to the presence of galactic binary confusion noise.
-This ``bump'' in the sensitivity alters the relative importance of the different harmonics in nontrivial ways.
-On the right-most $y$-axes of Fig.~\ref{fig:mode_by_mode}, we plot the frequency of the dominant GW harmonic at the innermost stable circular orbit (ISCO) for a Schwarzschild BH as a rough estimate for where the merger, and therefore loudest portion of the signal and largest contribution of higher-order modes, begins.
-When the MBHBs merge at frequencies near the range of significant galactic confusion noise, the ordering of the harmonics by SNR contribution is affected.
+This ``bump'' in the sensitivity alters the relative importance of the different $(\ell,m)$ signal components in nontrivial ways.
+On the right-most $y$-axes of Fig.~\ref{fig:mode_by_mode}, we plot the frequency of the dominant $(2,2)$ signal component at the innermost stable circular orbit (ISCO) for a Schwarzschild BH as a rough estimate for where the merger, and therefore loudest portion of the signal and largest contribution of higher-order modes, begins.
+When the MBHBs merge at frequencies near the range of significant galactic confusion noise, the ordering of the modes by SNR contribution is affected.
 In Fig.~\ref{fig:mode_by_mode_noWD} of Appendix~\ref{app:frac_snr}, we show how the mode ordering changes more smoothly without the presence of the confusion noise from galactic sources, with only the upper right corner of the parameter space corresponding to the $(2,\,2)$ mode no longer being the dominant one.